Video shows chaos inside Nationals Park after gunfire heard - Local News 8

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Sam Feist, Lindsey Knox, Morgan Rimmer, Sonnet Swire, Aya Elamroussi, Andy Rose and Jacob Lev contributed to this report.
+CNN’s Sam Feist, Lindsey Knox, Morgan Rimmer, Sonnet Swire, Aya Elamroussi, Andy Rose, Jacob Lev and Nicky Robertson contributed to this report.

 Comments